 Instructions

-- Zest the Mandarin orange to get 1/2 teaspoon of zest.
-Combine the orange zest with all of the remaining ingredients in a covered container.
+- Zest the clementine to get 1/2 teaspoon zest.
+Combine the orange zest with all the remaining ingredients in a covered container.
 Stir to combine.
 Cover tightly and place in the fridge for at least 30 minutes, or up to overnight, until it thickens to the desired consistency.

 - When ready to enjoy, stir the pudding again and top with desired toppings.
 If you’d like the pudding to be thicker, add additional chia seeds and chill for another 30 minutes; if you’d like it thinner, add a splash of milk.